 Mares receiving treatment would be adult females, 3 years of age and older.
 Taking into account both the mares that would be returned to the range and those that would not, in total approximately 100 mares could receive ovariectomy treatment.
 Those would include mares 3 years of age and older, and spread evenly across three gestational stages: open (not pregnant), <120 days, and 120-250 days.
-This would allow adequate quantification of the complication rate of the surgical procedure as it relates to the gestational stages treated.
+The BLM would aim to evenly distribute these three gestational stages as long as they are available in the animals gathered at the time of surgery.
+This design would allow adequate quantification of the complication rate of the surgical procedure as it relates to the gestational stages treated.
 The overall sample size of about 100 is needed to provide adequate statistical power to estimate the complication rate with reliable accuracy and precision.
 The sample size would allow for the ability to obtain accurate estimates of the complication rate typical for the procedure in each of three gestational stages, without being unduly influenced by one or two unusual outcomes.
 It would also allow for the ability to obtain precise estimates of overall mortality rate (or morbidity rate), with a 95 percent confidence interval between 0 and 10 percent if the estimated overall rate is 3 percent or lower.

-While in the squeeze chute, mares that would be candidates for being returned to the range would have rectal palpation and/or trans-rectal ultrasound performed to determine if the mare is pregnant and to stage the pregnancy if indicated.
+While in the squeeze chute, mares that would be candidates for being returned to the range would have rectal palpation and/or transrectal ultrasound performed to determine if the mare is pregnant and to stage the pregnancy if indicated.
 Mares from the treatment group that are open (not pregnant), early-term (<120 days), or mid-term (120-250 days) would be considered candidates for surgery.
 Sixty to seventy-five percent of adult mares (\geq 3 years old) from the treatment herd segment would be spayed.
 This means that about 30 mares would be treated and returned to the range, depending on the age structure of the herd, leaving about 8 unsterilized adult mares plus juveniles and foals untreated in the treatment segment.
 The study blocks mares and pairs treated and control mares by age, body condition, and pregnancy status.
-Mares with (Henneke et al. 1983) body condition scores of \leq 3 or any mares in their third trimester of pregnancy (>250 days), as determined by palpation and ultrasound, would not be spayed.
+Mares with (Henneke et al. 1983) body condition scores of ≤ 3 or any mares in their third trimester of pregnancy (>250 days), as determined by palpation and ultrasound, would not be spayed.
 Otherwise females would be randomly selected within blocks for treatment.
 Both treatment and control mares would undergo the same handling through the chute and determination of gestational stage, but only treatment mares would undergo the surgery.